nickgiegerich/wgups-routing-program/DOCUMENTATION.md

 ## B6: Self-Adjusting Data Structures
 The hash table that stores the package data is the main self-adjusting data structure used in this program.
-This data structure has 4 functions `__init__()`
+This data structure has 4 functions:

+`__init__()`
 `add()`
 `get()`
 `_hash_key()`

 The `__init__()` function will initialize the data structure using a given size parameter.
-For this program I choose to have the hash table double in size on initiation.
-Which may have to be revised if the program begins to hold larger data sets.
+For this program I've chosen to have the hash table double in size on creation.
+The feature of having the hash table double in size when it's created may need to be revisited in order for the program to scale up.

+The data is stored using the `add()` function.
+This function makes use of the private `_hash_key()` method that will create a unique index to store an item.
+This allows for items to be added to the data structure in `O(1)` time.

+The data is accessed using the `get()` function.
+This function will take the id (index) of the item and use the `_hash_key()` method to index the items location.
+This allows for the data structure to access items in `O(1)` time.

+By scaling up the size of the structure and having unique ID's the time complexity will remain constant.
+If the table becomes full and item ID's are not unique collisions will occur.
+Collisions will cause the time complexity of the structure to increase.

 ## C: Original Code
 When running the program from the CLI the initial output will look like this: